GDPR Requirements

 Websites that ask for permission to use cookies will present a small UI element that is typically unobtrusive but will notify the user that the website uses cookies.
 In the simplest case, a user can approve or deny consent to use cookies.
 In more complicated scenarios, the website may ask for permission to use different types of cookies (analytics, marketing, other types of tracking., etc).

 Arcade tracks user events (e.g., clicks within the Arcade, etc.) by default.
 These events are used to provide our customers analytics on their Arcades.
 We recognize that there may be times when the author of the Arcade might want to limit tracking information by anonymizing the IP or disable tracking completely.
-In many situations, the author may want to disable tracking until the user consents to cookie based tracking on the host website.
+In many situations, the author may want to disable tracking until the user consents to cookie-based tracking on the host website.
 For this reason, we provide a few settings to limit or disable tracking:

 Once you turn on Do Not Track, Arcade will no longer collect user clicks and page views within an Arcade.
 Analytics data will no longer be visible inside Arcade’s Analytics dashboard.

 If the user allows your website to use cookies for tracking purposes, you can let the Arcade know by sending each Arcade on your page a message to turn on tracking.
-Arcade will keep track of events that happen inside the Arcade even if Do Not Track is turned on, but it withholds sending those events to Arcade’s tracking server unless it receives the consent from the host website.
+Arcade will keep track of events that happen inside the Arcade even if Do Not Track is turned on, but it withholds sending those events to Arcade’s tracking server unless it receives consent from the host website.

 Here’s a sequence diagram of how this works: